Island of the Blue Dolphins (Part III: Analysis)

 Although she let go of her traditions sometimes, Karana always held onto them as part of her identity.

 I enjoyed this novel a lot.
 The author creatively rebuilt a true story into a detailed book, exploring the depths of Karana’s mind and her adventures.
-Not only is it a great read, but it is full of geographic and historical information.Tags: review, teen, What I Just Read
+Not only is it a great read, but it is full of geographic and historical information.View more about: review, What I Just Read